AdvisorShares: The TrimTabs Float Shrink ETF (NYSE symbol: TTFS)

 Subsequently, TrimTabs filed with the SEC to launch their own self-indexed ETFs without the aid of AdvisorShares.
 On May 26, 2016, AdvisorShares announced that it had removed TrimTabs as manager of its TrimTabs Float Shrink ETF, which had about $178 million in assets at the time.
 AdvisorShares replaced TrimTabs with Wilshire Associates, of Santa Monica, California, but offered no explanation for the change.
-The name of the fund was changed to the Wilshire Buyback ETF but despite the name change AdvisorShares got to keep the TTFS stock ticker.
+The name of the fund was changed to the Wilshire Buyback ETF but despite the name change AdvisorShares kept the TTFS stock ticker.
 The TrimTabs Float Shrink ETF had earned a coveted five-star Morningstar rating by delivering annualized returns of 19.22% as of March 31, 2016.
 TTFS had also outperformed both the NASDAQ Buyback Achievers Index by 2.2% annually and the Russell 3000 Index by 2.49% annually.
 "This is insane", TrimTabs CEO Charles Biderman said of the firing, "They came up with no reason, no nothing.”
 Charles Biderman claimed that it was nearly impossible for Wilshire to replicate TrimTabs stock selection methodology and his first move after the firing was to open a separately managed account with a lower minimum investment and lower fees than TTFS.